aureliusenterprise/m4i_atlas_core/m4i_atlas_core/config/README.md

 ### Retrieving Configuration Settings

-To retrieve a configuration setting, use the get method:
+To retrieve a configuration setting, use the `get` method.
+If the key is not present in the `ConfigStore`, it returns `None` by default.

 ```python
 value = store.get("key")